Linear Production Games with Non-transferable Utilities: Case Study: Frequency Setting in the Chicago Bus System

 As another major enhancement, we maintain the collection $\mathcal{S} = \{S^1, S^2, \ldots\} \subseteq 2^N$ of blocking coalitions generated throughout the execution of the algorithm.
 In each new iteration, we use this collection in two different ways: \begin{enumerate} \item We instantiate \eqref{eq: membership} with the incumbent $\mathcal{S}$ as a warm start collection of candidate coalitions.
 For each $S \in \mathcal{S}$, we give the solver the hint $y_i = 1$ for $i \in S$ and $y_i = 0$ for $i \in N \setminus S$.
-In our implementation, we give the solver a timeout of $5$ minutes, at which point the incumbent solution is adopted and its blocking coalition is added to $\mathcal{S}$. \item Cutting plane algorithms tend to perform better if cuts are introduced in rounds rather than sequentially.
+In our implementation, we give the solver a timeout of $5$ minutes, at which point the incumbent solution is adopted and its blocking coalition is added to $\mathcal{S}$.
+Although this blocking coalition need not be optimal if the timeout comes into effect, it suffices to produce an intersection cut. \item Cutting plane algorithms tend to perform better if cuts are introduced in rounds rather than sequentially.
 Therefore, in addition to cuts derived from the newly identified blocking coalitions, we derive cuts from coalitions in $\mathcal{S}$ that are also blocking coalitions in the current iteration.
-To alleviate numerical instabilities, we discard any such cut whose corresponding coalition intersects the incumbent blocking coalition, whose coefficient range exceeds $10^6$, whose largest coefficient is greater than $10^6$, or whose smallest coefficient is smaller than $10^{-6}$. \end{enumerate}
+To alleviate numerical instabilities, we discard any such cut whose smallest-to-largest coefficient ratio is under $10^{-9}$, or whose corresponding coalition intersects the newly identified blocking coalition or has multiplicative least objection under $1 + 10^{-2}$. \end{enumerate}

 As a final improvement, in each iteration we temporarily augment the warm start collection $\mathcal{S}$ with candidate coalitions identified through a combinatorial heuristic that depends on the incumbent $u^* \in U(N)$.
 The heuristic considers the lines $j \in J$ one at a time and sorts the players $i \in N$ in decreasing order of valuation $v_j^i$.
-In this order, it finds the prefix coalition $\emptyset \neq S \subseteq N$ that achieves the largest least objection (with respect to $u^*$) assuming its entire budget is dedicated to the operation of line $j$.
-We add said $S$ to the warm start collection of the current iteration if its additive least objection is non-negative.
+In this order, it finds the prefix coalition $\emptyset \neq S \subseteq N$ that achieves the largest multiplicative least objection (with respect to $u^*$) assuming its entire budget is dedicated to the operation of line $j$.
+We add said $S$ to the warm start collection of the current iteration if its multiplicative least objection is greater than $1$.